YetAnotherElectronicsChannel/Discrete-PWM-Class-D/README.md

 - LTSpice Simulation of LC output filter
 - LTSpice Small-Signal simulation of the main control-loop
 - LTSpice Transient simulation of the whole amplifier
-- Time-Domain oscillopscope screenshots for measuring Gain and RMS voltages during THD measurement
+- Time-Domain oscilloscope screenshots for measuring Gain and RMS voltages during THD measurement
 - Spectrum-Analyzer screenshots for THD measurements